influxdata/telegraf/README.md

 ### How to use it:

 * Run `telegraf -sample-config > telegraf.conf` to create an initial configuration.
-* Or run `telegraf -sample-config -filter cpu:mem -outputfilter influxdb > telegraf.conf`.
+* Or run `telegraf -sample-config -input-filter cpu:mem -output-filter influxdb > telegraf.conf`.
 to create a config file with only CPU and memory plugins defined, and InfluxDB output defined.
 * Edit the configuration to match your needs.